Jesse-perpC/xbox-app/README.md

 #Features

- -Full keyboard support ala Midnight or Total-Commander -Multi tab
+ - Full keyboard support ala Midnight or Total-Commander

+ -Multi tab

- -Code editor with auto-completion for CSS,PHP and Javascript -Multi selection
+ -Code editor with auto-completion for CSS,PHP and Javascript

+ -Multi selection
  -Advanced search
  -Drag’n drop for copy, move and upload into any panel